ChristianRojasOliver/holbertonschool-zero_day/README.md

-This is my first day  currently on my first proyect.
+I'm now a Holberton Student, this is my first repository as a full-stack engineer